Azure/deployment-stacks/README.md

 Use the following steps to install the Deployment Stacks Command-Line Interface (CLI) on your Windows machine:

+1. Uninstall prior versions of Microsoft Azure CLI that might be installed on your machine

 1. Install _Microsoft Azure CLI.msi_ from the _msi_ folder

-1. Note the path to the _azure-mgmt-resource-21.2.0_ software development kit (SDK) folder
+1. Note the path to the _azure-mgmt-resource-23.0.0 software development kit (SDK) folder

 1. Open an elevated PowerShell session